Category:720 Mechanically Stabilized Earth Wall Systems

 720.1 Materials Guidance for Sec 720

-This guidance establishes procedures for inspection and reporting of small and large block mechanically stabilized earth (MSE) wall systems.
+This guidance establishes procedures for inspection and reporting of drycast modular block wall (DMBW-MSE), wetcast modular block wall (WMBW-MSE) and precast modular panel wall (PMPW-MSE) mechanically stabilized earth wall systems.
 Inspection of these items covers aggregate, geotextiles, blocks, face panels, reinforcing grids, and other miscellaneous hardware necessary as show on the wall system drawings.

 720.1.1 Apparatus